JackSawyerWATX/dsaArrays/README.md

 - `bubbleSortImprovement.py`: An optimized version of bubble sort that includes early termination when the array becomes sorted, improving performance on nearly sorted arrays.
 - `insertionSort.py`: Implements the basic insertion sort algorithm using pop/insert operations to build a sorted array.
 - `improvedInsertionSort.py`: An optimized insertion sort implementation using in-place shifting and early termination for better performance.
+- `quickSort.py`: Implements the quick sort algorithm using divide-and-conquer approach with partitioning.
 - `selectionSort.py`: Implements the selection sort algorithm, which finds the minimum element in each pass and places it at the beginning of the unsorted portion.
 - `selectionSwapSort.py`: Another implementation of selection sort using direct element swapping instead of pop/insert operations.